Trump’s tax returns released after long fight with Congress

 Their release follows a party-line vote in the House Ways and Means Committee last week to make the returns public.
 Committee Democrats argued that transparency and the rule of law were at stake, while Republicans countered that the release would set a dangerous precedent with regard to the loss of privacy protections.

-Trump did not release his returns when he ran for president and had waged a legal battle to keep them secret while he was in the White House.
-But the Supreme Court refused last month to keep the Treasury Department from turning them over to the tax-writing Ways and Means Committee.
+Trump had refused to release his returns when he ran for president and had waged a legal battle to keep them secret while he was in the White House.
+But the Supreme Court ruled last month that he had to turn them over to the tax-writing Ways and Means Committee.

-“The Democrats should have never done it, the Supreme Court should have never approved it, and it’s going to lead to horrible things for so many people,” Trump said in a statement Friday.
-“The radical, left Democrats have weaponized everything, but remember, that is a dangerous two-way street!”

-He said the returns “once again show how proudly successful I have been and how I have been able to use depreciation and various other tax deductions as an incentive for creating thousands of jobs and magnificent structures and enterprises.”

 The release, just days before Trump’s fellow Republicans retake control of the House from the Democrats, raises the potential of new revelations about Trump’s finances, which have been shrouded in mystery and intrigue since his days as an up-and-coming Manhattan real estate developer in the 1980s.
 The returns could take on added significance now that Trump has launched a campaign for the White House in 2024.